meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/has-many-through-in-forms.md

 end
 ```

 When we submit a new post, first, we're creating a new row in our `posts` table with `title` and `content`.
 Next, we create a row in our `post_categories` table dor each ID number that was stored in our `category_ids` array.
-This functions just like it did with a `has_many` relationship, but, instead of creating a new record in our `categories` table, ActiveRecord is creating two new rows in our `post_categories` table.
-This means that we can interact with out higher-level models directly without having to think too much at all about our join table—ActiveRecord will manage that relationship for us behind the scenes.
+This functions just like it did with a `has_many` relationship, but, instead of creating a new record in our `categories` table, Active Record is creating two new rows in our `post_categories` table.
+This means that we can interact with out higher-level models directly without having to think too much at all about our join table—Active Record will manage that relationship for us behind the scenes.

 ## Creating New Categories